Faster Algorithms for Semi-Matching Problems: Extension to balanced edge cover problem

-{\bf Task:} Find an \textit{edge cover} $F$ minimizing $c(F)= \sum_{v\in V} \deg_{F} (v)$, where $\deg_{F} (v)= |\{vu\in F\}|$ and we say that $F$ is an edge cover if $\deg_{F}(v)\geq 1$ for all $v\in V$.\footnote{We note that the original definition of the balanced edge cover problem has a function $f : \integer^+ \rightarrow \real^+$ as an input~\cite{HaradaOSY08}.
-However, it is shown in \cite{HaradaOSY08} that the optimal balanced edge cover can be determined independently of function $f$ as long as $f$ is strictly monotonic.
-In other words, the problem is equivalent to the one we define here.} \\
+The {\em optimal balanced edge cover} problem is defined as follows.
+The input to this problem is a simple undirected graph $G =(V,E)$.
+An {\em edge cover} $F\subseteq E$ is a set of edges such that every vertex of $G$ is incident to at least one edge in $F$.
+Define the cost of the edge cover $F$ as $\cost(F)=\sum_{v\in{V}}\cost_F(v)$, where $\cost_F(v)=\sum_{i=1}^{\deg_F(v)}i$.
+(The cost function is the same as that of the unweighted semi-matching problem\footnote{ We note that the original definition of the balanced edge cover problem has a function $f : \integer^+ \rightarrow \real^+$ as an input~\cite{HaradaOSY08}.
+However, it was shown in \cite{HaradaOSY08} that the optimal balanced edge cover can be determined independently of function $f$ as long as $f$ is a strictly monotonic convex function.
+In other words, the problem is equivalent to the one we define here.}.)
+The goal in the optimal balanced edge cover problem is to find an edge cover $F$ with minimum cost.

-We call the solution of such problem an \textit{optimal balanced edge cover}.
 Observe that any minimal edge cover -- including any optimal balanced edge cover -- induces a star forest; i.e., every connected component has at most one vertex of degree greater than one (we call such vertices centers) and the rest have degree exactly one.
-For any optimal balanced edge cover $F$, we call any set of vertices $C$ an {\em extended set of centers of $F$} if $C$ contains all centers of $F$ and exactly one vertex from each of the connected components that have no center.
-(To be precise, $C$ is a center if $C$ contains all centers of $F$ and each connected component in the subgraph induced by $F$ contains exactly one vertex in $C$.)
+For any minimal edge cover $F$, we call a set of vertices $C$ an {\em extended set of centers of $F$} if (1) $C$ contains all centers of $F$, and (2) each connected component in the subgraph induced by $F$ contains exactly one vertex in $C$.

-To solve the balanced edge cover problem using semi-matching algorithm, we first make a further observation that if an extended set of centers is given, then optimal balanced edge cover can be found by simply solving the unweighted semi-matching problem.
+To solve the balanced edge cover problem using a semi-matching algorithm, we first make a further observation that if we are given an extended set of centers of an optimal balanced edge cover, then an optimal balanced edge cover can be found by simply solving the unweighted semi-matching problem.